Laser Treatment for Vision Loss from Branch Retinal Vein Occlusion

 This research was part of the Standard Care vs. Corticosteroid for Retinal Vein Occlusion (SCORE) Study, a phase III clinical trial conducted at 84 sites and supported by the National Eye Institute (NEI) at the National Institutes of Health in which Caroline Baumal, MD an Ophthalmologist for New England Eye Center at Tufts Medical Center participated in as a Principal Investigator.
 New England Eye Center is the only eye care institution in Massachusetts that participated in this study.

-“As a result of the SCORE study results for blockage of a branch of the retinal vein, there are more viable treatment options now available including laser or intravitreal steroid injection.
+“As a result of the SCORE study results for the blockage of a branch of the retinal vein, there are more viable treatment options now available including laser or intravitreal steroid injection.
 The treatment choice may vary depending on the clinical circumstances in the individual,” said Caroline Baumal, M.D., Assistant Professor at the Tufts University School of Medicine and a Principal Investigator of the SCORE study.

 In the United States, vein occlusion is estimated to be the second most common condition affecting blood vessels in the retina.
 In BRVO, a blood clot slows or stops circulation in a small vein within the eye’s light-sensitive retinal tissue.
 This may lead to new blood vessel growth and blood vessel leakage, which results in retinal tissue swelling—a common cause of vision loss from BRVO.